 Great Lakes Stories

-The Great Lakes aren’t lakes – they’re inland seas.
-Containing 20% of the world’s surface freshwater, these five connected bodies of water create fishing opportunities that rival any saltwater destination.
-And the stories that come from these waters are as big as the fish themselves.
+The Great Lakes aren’t lakes.
+They’re inland seas.
+Twenty percent of the world’s surface freshwater in five connected bodies of water that create fishing opportunities rivaling any saltwater destination.
+And the stories from these waters run as deep as the fish themselves.

 Fishing scene